rimini-protokoll/the_walks/static/texts/medias/en_uma9ooK4.md

 Komposition
 *Unter Verwendung von Musik von Anton Rose & Thomas Mielmann, sowie aus dem Film “Four rebounds to death” von Laurids Koehne und Tibor Koehne, Komponiert von Linus Rogsch, Produziert von: Laurids Koehne und Tibor Koehne.
 Weitere Sounds von Rimini Protokoll.*"
 ---
 This a duet.
+Arrange to meet a companion in front of a supermarket.
+To ensure the simultaneous playback of your walks

+_ choose the download option below
-Arrange to meet with someone in front of a supermarket.
-To ensure the simultaneous playback of your walks, put your phones on “Do Not Disturb”.
-This is not the same as “Airplane Mode” and will maintain your internet connection:
+_ put your phones on “Do Not Disturb”.
+This is not the same as “Flight Mode” and will maintain your internet connection

 [iOS] → Settings → Do Not Disturb